MohamedKari/blog.mkari.de/content/posts/remote-docker-for-ml.md

 Under the hoods, the above command will not only create the EC2 instance and the EBS volume, but also create
 - a new key pair and deploy your public key onto the instance,
-- a security group with allow rules for SSH on default port 22, and for TLS-encrpyted Docker on default port 2376.
+- a security group with allow rules for SSH on default port 22, and for TLS-encrypted Docker on default port 2376.

 Refer to the [official docs for docker-machine's AWS driver](https://docs.docker.com/machine/drivers/aws/) to check out further parameters, e. g. in order to
 - avoid creating a new key pair and instead deploying an existing public key using `--amazonec2-ssh-keypath`,